The Internet Browser You're Using is Not Supported or Secure!

 If you are injured and need medical care, there are several sources that you can utilize to pay for your treatment.

-If you have car insurance, Colorado has compulsory Medpay that will cover up to $5,000 or more or your medical bills.
+If you have car insurance, Colorado has compulsory Medpay that will cover up to $5,000 or more of your medical bills.
 If you were in someone else’s vehicle, their Medpay and the Medpay from your own auto policy can be stacked for double coverage.
+In Colorado insurance companies are required to offer medpay but individuals can choose to decline that coverage.

 Generally, every Colorado insurance policy will have at least $5,000 worth of available Medpay coverage.
 Think of Medpay as free money because you do not need to pay your insurance company back after utilizing these benefits.